connellsharp/ConnellsBlog/_drafts/cqrs-ddd-event-sourcing.md

 - External read store = different databases, outside transaction, resilient, eventually consistent

+1. Only persist events in the database.
+Queries and commands rebuild the state from these events when needed.
+2. Persist the events, but also pre-compute read models for queries to read from later.
+3. Persist the events, and

 ## Eventual Consistency

 - Commands that return acceptance not fulfillment